Thavarshan/etherwall/README.md

 ## Contributing

-Thank you for considering contributing to Birthdays!
+Thank you for considering contributing to Etherwall!
 You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ## Security Vulnerabilities